vincentsong1981/rubystart/readme.txt

 What's the staged means?
 Untrack --> add (Stage) --> commit (branch)

 Git focus on change, not the file, and the change should be follow by time.
+Is the ture?